 This chapter describes periodic maintenance procedures relating to the Generic Application Server.

-For the ASTRO® 25 7.15 system release, the ISSI.1 Network Gateway is still certified for the Solaris/GAS server platform, however A7.15 server applications such as the Zone Controller, UCS/PM, FMS, PDG, AuC, BAR, vCenter Appliance, SSS, ATR, ZSS, Syslog, GMC, InfoVista, CSMS are commonly hosted on Virtual Management Servers.
+Only the ISSI.1 Network Gateway is certified for the Solaris/GAS server platform, while other server applications, such as the ZC, UCS/PM, FMS, PDG, AuC, BAR, vCenter Appliance, SSS, ATR, ZSS, Syslog, GMC, InfoVista, CSMS, are commonly hosted on Virtual Management Servers.